![]() |

 plt.show()

-Examine the spectrogram "images" for different samples of the dataset.
+Examine the spectrograms for different examples of the dataset:

 rows = 3